 43. Delaware’s State Song (designated the official state song in 1925), “Our Delaware” contains four verses.
 The first three verses honor the three counties of the state while the fourth praises the state.

 44. About 1785 American inventor Oliver Evans invented and promoted the process of continuous process milling.
-He built the first automated flour mill on Red-Clay Creek near Newport, Delaware.
+He built the first automated flour mill on Red-Clay Creek near Newport, DE.

 45. Georgetown was originally planned around a one-mile wide circle that still serves as the center of town to this day — it’s this that gives Georgetown the distinct circular layout.
 The town also stands out for the diversity of its population: minorities make up just under 50% of total residents.